I’m sure that you have lots of questions. I’ve tried to answer some of the common ones here, but if there’s something else please contact me

 I use specialist software to process the raw images I have taken on the wedding day or photo session.
 I don’t remove people from photos, or make skin smoother etc. I just ensure the photos are looking their very best and use my signature style for the finished pictures.

-Can I put my photos on social media sites like Facebook?
+Do we get copyright & Can I put my photos on social media sites like Facebook?

 Which photos get converted into Black & White and why?

 I make a judgement call when I am processing your photos.
 Some scenes and lighting conditions lend themselves better to black & white.
+I now offer an option to have the whole gallery in Black and White if you choose to.

 Can friends and family view our photos?